 The Buckley Amendment prohibits the release of academic records without the student's signature and all requests must be made in writing by the student.
-To request an official transcript the student must complete the college Transcript Request Form located in the Office of Admissions and Records or go to www.gulfcoast.edu and click on Student Resources, click on Transcripts, click on Outgoing Transcript Request Form from GCSC for a copy of the form.
+To request an official transcript the student must complete the college Transcript Request Form located in the Office of Admissions and Records or go to www.gulfcoast.edu and click on Student Resources, click on Transcripts, click on Official Transcript Request Form-Outgoing and submit the form to the Admissions Office.